sainthsu/Flakor/README.md

 flakor-cplusplus
 ================

+Flakor engine，
-Flakor engine，a 2d game engine writing in C++！
+a 2d game engine writing in C++！